UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session07.rst

 :ref:`exercise_html_renderer`

-Let's see if you can do step 1. in class...
+Let's get a start with step 1. in class...

 Lightning Talks
 ----------------